sdss/datamodel/docs/sphinx/generate.rst

 - FITS: a common astronomy data format
 - `"Yanny" parameter files <https://www.sdss.org/dr17/software/par/>`_: human- and machine-readable ASCII parameter (.par) files
+- HDF5: Hierarchical Data Format (.h5) files

 The basic procedure for generating datamodels is the same, regardless of filetype.
 All of the following code examples below are for generating datamodels for FITS files.
-The same procedure can be used for generating datamodels for Yanny files.
-See the :ref:`yanny` section for explicit differences.
-See :ref:`examples` for code and output YAML datamodels for supported filetypes.
+The same procedure can be used for generating datamodels for other supported file types.
+See the :ref:`yanny` section for explicit differences on Yanny files.
+See the :ref:`hdf` section for explicit differences on HDF5 files.
+See :ref:`examples-gen` for code and output YAML datamodels for supported filetypes.

 Generating a datamodel
 ----------------------